frikishaan/chat-app/readme.md

 The app is a part of my **#30Days30Projects challenge**.
 The app have a nice UI which shows a notification on user joined and leaved event.
 Multiple users can join the chat at a time.

 The public folder contains the client side stuff while the server side code is in `index.js` file.
+The demo is available [here](https://codepen.io/sheikh_ishaan/full/vYEazXa)

 ## Usage